Olive Oil Blondies

 Cutting

-We found that they were not messy on their hands or faces.
-My two-year-old son did need a napkin, but he does with most of his food.
+We found they were not messy on hands or faces.
+My two-year-old did need a napkin, but he does with most food.
 Everyone else was fine.
 What I loved was how moist they were.
-You didn’t need any milk or water afterward.
+You didn’t need milk or water afterward.

-I definitely will make these again.
-They were both easy to make and simple to transport.
-My children also asked for seconds, a bonus.
-But when they are basically a dessert on the road, who can blame them.
-For the recipe check out A Calculated Whisk.
-In case you are wondering, I’m still munching on them as I write this.
+I will make these again.
+They are easy to make and simple to transport.
+My children asked for seconds, a bonus.
+But when they’re basically a dessert on the road, who can blame them.
+For the recipe, see A Calculated Whisk: Olive Oil Blondies.
+In case you’re wondering, I’m still munching on them as I write this.
 I can’t get enough.

 PortabilityEasy